Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Babes in Arms (1939), 93 minutes, D: Busby Berkeley

-Famed surrealist choreographer Busby Berkeley's was the first pairing of stars Judy Garland and Mickey Rooney in a "let's put on a show musical," the third film in which they were in together, and MGM's biggest hit of the year (even greater than The Wizard of Oz (1939)!).
+Famed surrealist choreographer Busby Berkeley's directorial effort was the first pairing of stars Judy Garland and Mickey Rooney in a "let's put on a show musical," the third film in which they were in together, and MGM's biggest hit of the year (even greater than The Wizard of Oz (1939)!).
 It was also the legendary Arthur Freed’s first movie as a producer for MGM.
 Two talented yet struggling young artists (singers and musicians) in their town of Seaport, Long Island, Mickey Moran (Mickey Rooney) and pretty singer/girlfriend Patsy Barton (Judy Garland), both children of ex-vaudevillians, team up to put on a grand show.
 They wish t to raise money for their ailing parents in hard-times who want to revive their entertainment careers and not lose their homes.
 The two are opposed by the busybody head of the welfare board Martha Steele (Margaret Hamilton), who believes the youngsters should be in a "work" school instead, and by ex-child movie star Rosalie Essex (known as Baby Rosalie) (June Preisser) who competes with them for her own comeback.
 She proposes to financially support Mickey's musical project, but only if she takes Patsy's lead role (as performer and girlfriend!).
 The film features lots of singing, dancing, and comedy impersonations (Rooney mimics both Clark Gable and Lionel Barrymore).
 Includes the title song "Babes in Arms," and "Good Morning," "God's Country," "Broadway Rhythm," "I Cried For You," "The Lady is a Tramp," and "You Are My Lucky Star."